foundry-rs/book/src/config/vyper.md

 ### 5. Limitations

 - While you can write and run tests and scripts in Vyper, there is no `new` keyword in Vyper allowing you to deploy contracts.
 This will be addressed in the future with new cheatcodes.
+- Vyper does not allow overloads with the same names but different parameter types.
+Thus some cheatcode combinations might require workarounds to be used. (e.g. `startBroadcast(address sender))` and `startBroadcast(uint256 pk)`)
 - `forge coverage` currently does not support Vyper contracts.